lfilstro/lfilstro.github.io/_pages/home.md

 ## Community involvement

-I have served as a reviewer for various international machine learning conferences, including ICASSP, MLSP, IJCAI, AISTATS, and ICML.
-I have also served as a reviewer for the journals IEEE TSP, IEEE PAMI, and Pattern Recognition Letters.
+I have served as a reviewer for various international machine learning conferences, including AISTATS, ICML, and IJCAI.
+I have also served as a reviewer for the journals IEEE TSP, IEEE PAMI, and JMLR.